 Students have to have projects they have implemented or are implementing.
 If you do not have a project, start now!
 Even if you are late this year, you can still apply to Get Engaged in the coming year.
 And do not forget that you should be doing a project because you truly care about it, and not just because you want to travel.

 Each year, the call for applications for the conference opens in the Spring semester.
 Applicants from AUCA are highly encouraged to consult with AUCA Global Fellows – both are Get Engaged alumni – Abdul Walid Azizi and Amina Ahmed before applying.
-You may reach out to them via the emails indicated in the Contacts section.
+You may reach out to them via the emails indicated in the Contacts section during their working hours.

 Are non-Kyrgyzstani AUCA students allowed to apply for the conference?